 Debugging From Your IDE is Much Easier Now – It’s On the Cloud

-Development teams today in many cases become THE business – More and more organizations build their business strategy on digital channels – Web, mobile and social.
-Although developers spend most of their day in their IDE, developing new code and debugging – in many cases those few development teams are responsible for hundreds of millions revenue for the company.
+Development teams today in many cases become THE business.
+More and more organizations build their business strategy on digital channels – Web, mobile and social.
+Although developers spend most of their day in their IDE, developing new code and debugging – in many cases, those few development teams are responsible for hundreds of millions in company revenue.

 To address business needs, development teams need to move fast and be more agile, they need to be able to secure the business necessary to build the right process – one which includes a set of safety nets.
 Such teams would like to focus on developing new capabilities, be more innovative and drive the business forward rather than address issues, however, when those occur they may be as important as new functionality and in most cases even more critical for the business.

 We’ve being working with many development teams within the last year to map the challenges and discover what we can do in order to help them be more productive – code, focus on new functionalities and solve the issues as early as possible.

 Although most developers are aware of the current challenges, it is interesting to see that with modern mobile and web apps, development teams often work in the same way they had in the previous century.
 There is no real lab solution for the front-end – mobile apps and web.

 So, what does a developer lab look like in most cases?

 - Emulators – Those are being used in two main areas –

 - At the developers’ desks for the early development validation – Today the IDEs (Android Studio & XCode) come with relatively good emulator / simulator solutions that help developers with their initial validation.